NjotuAwasi/100-days-of-code/log.md

 ## Day 17: React Native project

 - Learnt how to build forms with formik
-- Built login registeration forms
+- Built login and registeration forms
 - Validated forms with yup

 ![day17](images/day17.png)